ilhambrilliandi/ws_automationcoockieclicker/README.md

 # Web Scraping: Automation

-This code runs an automation for web-based game [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) by automatically clicking and upgrading items.
+This code runs an automation for web-based game [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) by automatically clicking and upgrading items using selenium.